 VMware, Inc. Acquisition of Pivotal - On December 30, 2019, VMware, Inc. completed its acquisition of Pivotal Software, Inc. ("Pivotal") from the Company by merger (the "Pivotal acquisition").
 As of the transaction date, Pivotal's Class A common stock (NYSE: PVTL) ceased to be listed and traded on the New York Stock Exchange ("NYSE").
 Due to the Company's ownership of a controlling interest in Pivotal, the Company and VMware, Inc. accounted for the acquisition of the controlling interest in Pivotal as a transaction between entities under common control, and, consequently, the transaction had no net effect on the Company's consolidated financial statements.
 Subsequent to the Pivotal acquisition, Pivotal operates as a wholly-owned subsidiary of VMware, Inc. and Dell Technologies reports Pivotal results within the VMware reportable segment.
-Prior to the Pivotal acquisition, Pivotal esegment results were reported within Other businesses.
+Prior to the Pivotal acquisition, Pivotal results were reported within Other businesses.
 This change in Pivotal segment classification was reflected retrospectively in the Company's reportable segment results.

 Class V Transaction - On December 28, 2018, the Company completed a transaction (the "Class V transaction") in which it paid \$14.0 billion in cash and issued 149,387,617 shares of its Class C Common Stock to holders of its Class V Common Stock in exchange for all outstanding shares of Class V Common Stock.
 The non-cash consideration portion of the Class V transaction totaled \$6.9 billion.
 As a result of the Class V transaction, the tracking stock feature of the Company's capital structure associated with the Class V Common Stock was terminated.
 The Class C Common Stock is traded on the NYSE.
-The merger pursuant to which the Class V transaction was effected and the Class V transaction have been accounted for as a hybrid liability and equity transaction involving the repurchase of outstanding common stock, with the consideration consisting of a variable combination of cash and shares.

 EMC Merger Transaction - On September 7, 2016, the Company completed its acquisition of EMC Corporation ("EMC") by merger (the "EMC merger transaction").
-The consolidated results of EMC are included in Dell Technologies' consolidated results presented in these financial statements.